Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Adaptive Two-stage Stochastic Programming Formulation, Complexity and Value

-where constraint \eqref{eq:TwoStageConstr} ensures that the state variables $\{x_n\}_{n \in {\mathcal{T}}}$ are the same across different scenarios.
-We note that the studied variant of the two-stage problem arises in problem settings requiring flexibility in the secondary decisions $\{y_n\}_{n \in {\mathcal{T}}}$ over the planning horizon as uncertainties are sequentially revealed, such as the capacity expansion planning problem \citep{Huang2009, Zou2018} and unit commitment problem \citep{Lorca2016, Mahmutogullari2019} with secondary operational decisions.
-In this study, we focus on problem settings with limited flexibility that require an intermediate approach between the multi-stage and two-stage stochastic programming by demanding a fixed sequence of decisions before and after a specific point in time for each state variable.
-We introduce the adaptive two-stage decision structure by considering one revision point for each state variable throughout the planning horizon.
-We illustrate this concept in Figure \ref{fig:StochProgComparisonFigure} by visualizing the decision structures of the stochastic programming approaches for the state variable $\{x_n\}_{n \in {\mathcal{T}}}$, where all approaches consider the same scenario tree for $T$ = 4 periods with two branches from each node (except the leaf nodes) in each stage.
+We illustrate the adaptive two-stage stochastic programming in comparison to existing approaches in Figure \ref{fig:StochProgComparisonFigure} by visualizing the decision structures of each approach over the state variables $\{x_n\}_{n \in {\mathcal{T}}}$, where all approaches assess the same scenario tree for $T$ = 4 periods with two branches from each node (except the leaf nodes) in each stage.
 To simplify the illustration in terms of the revision point, we consider the state variable $x_n$ as a single variable.
-In the two-stage approach, state variables are set for every time period at the beginning of the planning horizon for each possible realization, as depicted in Figure \ref{fig:TSScnerarioTree}, whereas these variables can be adjusted in multi-stage setting, as shown in Figure \ref{fig:multiStageScnerarioTree}, as uncertainty is revealed over time.
-In the adaptive two-stage approach, we have a static policy for the state variables before the revision stage.
+In the two-stage approach, state variables are set for every time period at the beginning of the planning horizon for each possible realization, as depicted in Figure \ref{fig:TSScnerarioTree}, whereas these variables can be adjusted in multi-stage setting, as shown in Figure \ref{fig:multiStageScnerarioTree}, as uncertainty is revealed over time. { To illustrate further, the state variables for each node in Figure \ref{fig:multiStageScnerarioTree} can be considered separately as $x_1, x_2, x_3, \cdots, x_{14}, x_{15}$, whereas these variables under the two-stage setting in Figure \ref{fig:TSScnerarioTree} can be considered in the form of $x_1, x_{2-3}, x_{4-7}, x_{8-15}$, as the state variables of the same stage share the same values.} In the adaptive two-stage approach, we have a static policy for the state variables before the revision stage.
 Once we acquire information and adjust our decisions, the remainder trees rooted from each node of the revision stage are compressed to have a single decision for the remaining planning horizon corresponding to that node.
-This procedure is visualized in Figure \ref{fig:ATSScnerarioTree}, when revision time is selected as the third period.
-In particular, the critical point of this approach is optimally determining this revision time with respect to the underlying uncertainty and structure of the studied problem.
-We note that we allow $\{y_n\}_{n \in {\mathcal{T}}}$ decisions to have a multi-stage decision structure as in Figure \ref{fig:multiStageScnerarioTree} for all three approaches studied.
+This procedure is visualized in Figure \ref{fig:ATSScnerarioTree}, when revision time is selected as the third period. { Consequently, the corresponding decision variables can be considered as $x_1, x_{2-3}, x_4, x_5, x_6, x_7, x_{8-9}, x_{10-11}, x_{12-13}, x_{14-15}$.} In particular, the critical point of this approach is optimally determining this revision time with respect to the underlying uncertainty and structure of the studied problem. { Nevertheless, even under a previously determined revision time, the adaptive two-stage approach provides a more flexible policy than the two-stage approach as the state variables can be adjusted at this time, as opposed to the decision structure in Figure \ref{fig:TSScnerarioTree}.} We note that we allow $\{y_n\}_{n \in {\mathcal{T}}}$ decisions to have a multi-stage decision structure as in Figure \ref{fig:multiStageScnerarioTree} for all three approaches studied.